Our Opinion: What will we learn from graduation shooting wake-up call?

 Still, a shooting raises eyebrows, especially in Cape Girardeau.

-The shooting at this spring’s Central High School graduation at the Show Me Center struck a nerve.
+The shooting at this spring’s Cape Central High School graduation at the Show Me Center struck a nerve.

 Luckily, the shooting wasn’t targeted at the event.
 Instead, it involved two men with a past.